Getting There

 Getting to 17 Silk Stocking Row – From the East Side of the Kennicott River Footbridge

-There are essentially two parts to getting to 17 Silk Stocking Row: 1) getting the 5 miles (8 kilometers) from the Footbridge to Main Street Kennecott; and 2) getting the last .25 miles (.4 kilometers) up the hill to 17 Silk Stocking Row.
+There are essentially two parts to getting to 17 Silk Stocking Row: 1) getting the 5 miles (8 kilometers) from the Footbridge to Main Street Kennecott; and 2) getting the last 1/2 mile (.8 kilometers) up the hill to 17 Silk Stocking Row.

 Take a shuttle from the East Side of the Footbridge to Main Street Kennecott and then walk up the hill to 17 Silk Stocking Row, leaving your gear in a vehicle on Main Street Kennecott for us to collect and deliver.

-First take a shuttle to Main Street Kennecott– One-way fare to Main Street Kennecott is $5.00 per passenger with luggage or cooler held in a passenger’s lap.
+First take a shuttle to Main Street Kennecott – One-way fare to Main Street Kennecott is $5.00 – $15.00 per passenger with luggage or cooler held in a passenger’s lap.
 Additional items that cannot fit onto a passenger’s lap will cost additional fare, and the seat(s) will be available only if the van has room for more gear.
-This means that anything you can’t hold in your lap must be placed on additional seat(s), and you will be charged $5 for each seat you use, assuming there is room in the van.
-Schedules can vary with the season; during the peak shuttle season there are 20 departures a day from the River and 20 departures a day from Mainstreet Kennecott, with the first shuttle leaving the River (east side of the footbridge) at 9:00 AM with the last shuttle at 6:30 PM.
+This means that anything you can’t hold in your lap must be placed on additional seat(s), and you will be charged for each seat you use, assuming there is room in the van.
+Schedules can vary with the season; during the peak shuttle season there are 20 departures a day from the River and 20 departures a day from Main Street Kennecott, with the first shuttle leaving the River (east side of the footbridge) at 9:00 AM with the last shuttle at 6:30 PM.
 Plan to arrive an hour ahead of the day’s last shuttle!
 The shuttle ride between the Footbridge and Main Street Kennecott takes approximately 30 minutes.
-Call Copper Town Shuttle at 907-554-4402 or shuttle operator Dan Talcott (425-351-5021) for more detail.
+Call Copper Town Shuttle at 907-554-4402 or shuttle operator Dan Talcott (425-351-5021) for more details.

 Communicating With Us on Day of Arrival

 Yes, there’s a lot involved in getting to 17 Silk Stocking Row, though it’s not really as complicated as it may sound.
 The real key is communicating with us so we can help make sure everything goes smoothly for you.
-Once you make a reservation at 17 Silk Stocking Row, we’ll be in touch to confirm your reservation.
-Then a few days before your arrival our hosts will be in touch to clarify logistics.
-Then on the day of your arrival we ask that you be in touch with our hosts by phone or SMS as you depart from your point of origin, depart Glennallen, in Chitina, where there’s cellular reception near Mile 55.2 on the McCarthy Road at the State Firewise Wayside (gravel pull-out with vault toilets and exhibit panels), and at the west side of the Kennicott River.
+Once you submit a booking inquiry on http://www.17silkstockingrow.com/rates/, we’ll be in touch to confirm your reservation.
+Then a few days before your arrival our hosts will reach out to clarify logistics.
+Then on the day of your arrival we ask that you be in touch with our hosts by phone or SMS as you depart from your point of origin, as well as from Glennallen, Chitina, from a small pullout closer to the east end of the McCarthy Road at Mile 51.0 (where there’s historically been some cellular reception), and from the west side of the Kennicott River.

-Along the McCarthy Road and in Kennicott, Verizon phones work in intermittent locations when cellular towers are operating properly, but other carriers stop functioning reliably near Glennallen.
+Along the McCarthy Road and in Kennicott, Verizon, Comcast, and Copper Valley Telecom Cooperative mobile phones work in intermittent locations when cellular towers are operating properly, but other carriers stop functioning reliably near Glennallen.
 There are public phones along the route (at the Chitina Wayside pavilion and at the end of the road just west of the Kennicott River).
 These phones are free to a number beginning with “907-554” but require a long distance calling card for all other numbers.

 Check In